loomnetwork/loom-cli/README.md

 ## General Bindings

 - `map-accounts`: Connects the user's dappchain/ethereum keys together. **THIS MUST BE EXECUTED WHEN CONNECTING A NEW KEYPAIR TO THE DAPPCHAIN**
-- `coin-balance`: Retrieves the user's DAppChain ERC20 balance.
-Optionally provide `--eth` to show the Ethereum balance instead.
-Optionally provide `--account` to retrieve another user's balance.
+- `coin-balance`: Retrieves the user's Loom balance.
 - `resolve <contractName>`: Retrieve the `contractName`'s dappchain address from the address mapper

 ## Transfer Gateway Bindings